cschleiden/go-workflows/README.md

 ## Architecture (WIP)

 The high-level architecture follows the same model as Azure's [DurableTask](https://github.com/Azure/durabletask) library.
-The "persistence store" or "providers" mentioned there are implementations of `backend.Backend` for `go-dt`.
+The "persistence store" or "providers" mentioned there are implementations of `backend.Backend` for `go-workflows`.
 There is no intermediate server, clients which create new workflow instances and retrieve their results, as well as worker processes (which could also be the same as clients), talk directly to the backend.
 For the two implemented backends so far, that also means directly to the database.

 ![](./docs/high-level-arch.drawio.png)